mrpickles07/Automated-cat-food-dispenser/README.md

-# Automated cat food dispenser
+# Automated Cat Food Dispenser
 A pet food dispenser that automatically feeds your pet the right amount of food at the right time.
 Runs on Arduino Nano R4 or adjacent boards.

 * Feeds your pet the desired amount of food